Polymer/old-docs-site/app/blog/2018-03-20-polymer-3-latest-preview.md

   Valid import paths that start with `/`, `./`, or `../` won't be transformed by the Polymer CLI tools.

-* When using the Polymer CLI tools to work with code that uses the new Polymer 3.0 preview, set the `--npm` and `--module-resolution=node` options.
+* When serving code that uses the new Polymer 3.0 preview, run `polymer serve` with the `--npm` and `--module-resolution=node` options.
 You can set these options from command line flags, or from `polymer.json`.
 See the section of this post on [Tools](#tools) for detailed instructions.

 #### Potential questions and answers